-On the 26th May 2016, Paul Elmhirst was appointed chairman, Alison Spaven vice-chairman and David Swinglehurst Viilage Hall Committee representative.
-The other councillors are James Atkinson, Lesley Collingridge, John Cook, Richard Daniel and Terry Harrison.
-Sally Lewis was co-opted on the 1st December to fill the vacancy left by the resignation of Judith Pollock who has moved away from the village.
+On the 25th May 2017, Paul Elmhirst was appointed chairman, John Cook vice-chairman and David Swinglehurst Village Hall Committee representative.
+The other councillors were James Atkinson, Lesley Collingridge, Richard Daniel, Sally Lewis and Terry Harrison.
+Michelle Dixon was co-opted on the 5th October to fill the vacancy left by the resignation of Alison Spaven.

 What the Council does:

 The Parish Council is the bottom rung in the ladder of local government administration.
 We normally have nine councillors.
-Our paid clerk is John Birch (who retired on the 31st March 2017 after many years of faithful service.
-He has been replaced by Hannah Breheney to whom we offer a warm welcome).
+Our clerk for most of the year was Hannah Breheney (whose resignation became effective on the 1st February 2018) She has been replaced by Ruth Swales to whom we offer a warm welcome).

-All our meetings are open to the public.
-We own and administer the village green (with the benefit of Natural England Higher Level Stewardship Scheme for which we receive a grant).
-We maintain and pay for footpath lighting (except Dale’s Court) and we contribute to the maintenance of the churchyard and cemetery.
+Our meetings are open to the public.
+We own and administer the village green (with the benefit of a Natural England Higher Level Stewardship Scheme for which we receive a grant).
+We maintain and pay for footpath lighting (except Dale’s Court).
 We have a range of statutory powers including the right to raise a precept (our precept forms part of the council tax which is collected by Selby District Council) to pay for what we provide.
-It amounts to some f,4,000.00 per annum.
+It amounts approximately to £4,000.00 per annum.

 Police and Community Action:

 North Yorkshire police now operate the North Yorkshire Community Messaging scheme.
-This is a free service that any person can register for.
+This is a free service for which any person can register.
 It enables you to receive notification on crime and community news by phone, email or text.
 The Selby District (Eastern Area) Community Engagement Forum gives every parish council in the district a chance to raise issues face to face with Selby councillors and officers.

 All parish planning applications receive close attention from the Parish Council.
 Our Village Design Statement (see the Parish Council website), which has been adopted as a Supplementary Planning Document by Selby DC, should ensure that all developments within the village comply with its provisions.
 However, Selby DC does not always insist on full compliance, which is disappointing.
-The Parish Council will do its best to change that response.
-The Parish Council also checks all planning applications within the Stillingfleet Conservation Area to ensure that they comply with the conservation policies of Selby DC and to ensure that any applications for development outside the village envelope are very closely scrutinised.
-Selby DC has now adopted its Core Strategy which will form the basis of local planning law for many years to come.
+The Parish Council also checks all planning applications within the Stillingfleet Conservation Area to ensure that they comply with the conservation and planning policies of Selby DC.
+Selby DC has now adopted its Core Strategy which forms the basis of local planning law.
 The need for more housing and the wish to protect the local environment remain difficult matters to balance.
-A recent application has been made to establish a waste processing plant on the old mine site.
-The Parish Council has concerns about the development of the mine and its effect on the village.
+Intensive opposition (including from neighbouring parishes) is being directed to proposals to develop a waste disposal plant at the former Stillingfleet mine site (which should have been restored to agriculture).
+We are also watching proposals to exploit the old clay pits adjoining the A19.

 This is a sensible precaution to help prevent accidents as well as being required by our insurers.
 Every year the Parish Council completes a risk assessment of those items (including trees and footbridges) and areas within the village which could become hazardous.
 Every effort will be made to spot new health or safety hazard throughout the year, but it would be appreciated if residents could also report potential problems to the Parish Council.